Project overview

 Cons

-• Customers might not associate providing their Sky email address with account creation.
+• Weak mental model alignment: customers may not link Sky email input with account creation.

-Proposal 2: Providing customers 1 opportunity to share their Sky email address (after their purchase)
+Proposal 2: Prompt customers to share their Sky email after purchase only.

 Customer asked once after purchase